TUBvision/contAdapt_francis/README.md

     Fourier rings as noise mas  Description of exploration into development of Fourier rings as noise mask generators IOSS debate and rebuttal    Original task assigned and description about why it was flawed, in context of FACADE Relevant articles of inter.
-Various articles I found interesting and helpful in conceptual and contextual understanding
+Various articles I found interesting and helpful in conceptual and contextual understanding T-junction sensistivity in.
+Description of where T-junction sensitivity comes into the FACADE model

 Output_Media